jidongxiao/CSCI1200-DataStructures/hws/youtube_comments/README.md

 ### Indentation

-Just like youtube, we use indentations to display the tree structure of the comments.
-The following image is an example from youtube:
+Just like YouTube, we use indentations to display the tree structure of the comments.
+The following image is an example from YouTube:

 ![alt text](comments_indentation.png "comments indentation")